 When someone orders the product through your site, you pass that order along to the first website.
 They ship the product to the customer and you never actually touch the product.

-If you’re not sure how to get started with e-commerce, consider taking the course “Ecommerce Hacks”.
+If you’re not sure how to get started with e-commerce, consider taking the course “Drop Ship Lifestyle”.
 It will guide you each step of the way as you set up and start selling through your e-commerce site.

 23. Sell Your Photos Online